 Our company’s Executive Committee has overall governing responsibility for our public policy strategy, as guided by the Governance Committee of the Board of Directors.
 Our Global Public Policy Leadership Team leads the development and communication of policy positions on major issues.
 Statements summarizing our position on key public policy issues are posted on our corporate headquarters’ website.

-We engage in public policy debates primarily by communicating information to government officials and policy makers.
+We engage in public policy debates primarily by communicating information to government officials and policy makers in both Washington, D.C. and state capitals across the U.S. and in the capitals of foreign governments where we operate.

-Our U.S. Federal Policy and Government Relations office in Washington, D.C., is responsible for advocacy activities with the U.S. Congress and other bodies of the federal government.
+Our U.S. Federal Policy and Global Government Relations office in Washington, D.C., is responsible for advocacy activities with the U.S. Congress and other bodies of the federal government and with foreign embassies.
 Advocacy at the state level is managed by our State Government Affairs & Policy organization.
-Outside the U.S., advocacy activities are managed at the regional, country or local level, with support from regional and corporate policy staff.
+Additionally, outside of the U.S., advocacy activities are managed at the country level or local level, with support from regional and Global Policy staff.

-To assist in our advocacy and policy analysis work, our company and our affiliates contract with a range of private firms specializing in government affairs advocacy.
-These firms employ government affairs consultants with particular expertise on issues of importance to our company.
-Our U.S. Action Network also informs our U.S.-based employees and retirees about important legislative issues, and serves as a conduit through which they can communicate with their representatives in Congress.
+To assist in our advocacy and policy analysis work, our company and our affiliates contract with a range of private firms specializing in U.S. and global government affairs advocacy.
+These firms employ government affairs consultants with expertise on issues of importance to our company.
+Our U.S. Action Network also informs our U.S.-based employees and retirees about important legislative issues and serves as a conduit through which they can communicate with their representatives in Congress.

 All of our employees must abide by our global corporate Code of Conduct, “Our Values and Standards,” which applies to our interactions with government officials and to advocacy activities on public policy issues.
 This code is intended to ensure that all information provided to government entities is complete and accurate to the best of an employee’s knowledge and belief.
-In the U.S., there are also important federal and state lobbying-registration and disclosure laws with which we comply.
+In the U.S., we also comply with important federal and state lobbying-registration and disclosure laws.

 Our corporate policy on ethical business practices includes guidelines conforming to the U.S. anti-kickback laws and Foreign Corrupt Practices Act, making clear that no illegal payments of any kind (monetary or otherwise) are to be offered or made to individuals or entities—including local, state or federal government or political party officials or candidates in the U.S.; government or political party officials or candidates of any other nation; or officials of public international organizations—at any time or under any circumstances.

-To improve access to information about our advocacy activities, we disclose costs associated with lobbying in the EU and the U.S. Click here for our 2017 reporting to the EU Transparency Register.
+To improve access to information about our advocacy activities, we disclose costs associated with lobbying in the EU and the U.S. For more information, please see our 2018 reporting to the EU Transparency Register.
 Costs reflect the pro rata salary costs of MSD staff and the proportion of employee time and outsourcing spent on initiatives involving interest representation to European institutions.

 - Defense of Medicare Part B